Chocolate Poisoning in Dogs and Cats

 Is there a treatment for chocolate poisoning in dogs?

 Pets who have ingested toxic amounts of chocolate will possibly have their stomach pumped and could receive I.V. fluids to keep them hydrated.
 Focus will be given to control any seizure activity and keep the pet cool, calm and in a quiet area.

-With a Pin Paws Plus or Pin Paws Pet Care membership, one of the important benefits is you will have access to whiskerDocs, pet telehealth.
+With a Pin Paws Plus membership, one of the important benefits is you will have access to whiskerDocs, pet telehealth.
 This service provides pet owners access to a vet 24/7 via text, chat or call to determine if a pet needs simple home observation or emergency care.
 Should your pet ingest chocolate and you are worried about their well-being, contact whiskerDocs or seek emergency medical veterinarian care.